cobusgreyling/moltbook-17-studies/README.md

 ---

-## What Does This Add To What We Already Know?
+## What does this add to what We already know?

 My [previous post](https://cobusgreyling.medium.com/moltbook-the-illusion-of-an-ai-society-6bd21ee8e88d) argued that Moltbook showed scale is not socialisation.